Dennis Avery (1936 - 2020)

-With Dr. S. Fred Singer, he is coauthor of Unstoppable Global Warming - Every 1,500 Years, which spent weeks on The New York Times best-seller list in early 2007.
+Dennis Avery was a senior fellow with The Heartland Institute, director of the Center for Global Food Issues, and a senior fellow of the Hudson Institute.
+With Dr. S. Fred Singer, he was coauthor of Unstoppable Global Warming - Every 1,500 Years, which spent weeks on The New York Times best-seller list in early 2007.

-Avery is the author of Global Food Progress 1991 (Hudson Institute, 1991) and Saving the Planet with Pesticides and Plastic: The Environmental Triumph of High-Yield Farming (Hudson Institute, 1995).
+Avery was the author of Global Food Progress 1991 (Hudson Institute, 1991) and Saving the Planet with Pesticides and Plastic: The Environmental Triumph of High-Yield Farming (Hudson Institute, 1995).
 The second edition of Saving the Planet was published in 2000.

 Avery wrote a weekly column on environmental issues that was widely regarded across the country and internationally.
 He was quoted in publications ranging from Time and The Washington Post to The Farm Journal.
 Avery’s article, “What’s Wrong with Global Warming?” was published in the August 1999 issue of Reader’s Digest.

 Avery studied agricultural economics at Michigan State University and the University of Wisconsin.
 He held awards for outstanding performance from three different government agencies and was awarded the National Intelligence Medal of Achievement in 1983.
 He monitored developments in world food production, farm product demand, the safety and security of food supplies, and the sustainability of world agriculture.
 As a staff member of the President’s National Advisory Commission on Food and Fiber, he wrote the Commission’s landmark report, “Food and Fiber for the Future.”